Precursors/ComingSoon/README.md

-# CommingSoon
+# ComingSoon
-A Comming Soon Widget
+A Coming Soon Widget